 You should contact a lawyer whether or not you believe you are liable for the breaches of the lease being relied upon by the landlord to justify termination.
 That is because an experienced commercial leasing lawyer (as you will see below) may be able to set aside, dispute or otherwise invalidate the notice on technical legal grounds, or otherwise assist you with resolving your dispute with the landlord including reinstating the lease and/or securing compensation for you.

-Information regarding a Notice of Termination of Lease
+Information about a notice of termination of lease

-A notice of termination of lease is usually preceded by a notice to remedy breach of covenant issued pursuant to section 124 of the Property Law Act 1974 (Qld) (PLA).
+A notice of termination of lease is usually preceded by a notice to remedy breach of covenant issued under section 124 of the Property Law Act 1974 (Qld) (the PLA).
 The form of notice approved for use under that section is a Form 7 Notice to Remedy Breach of Covenant.
 This form of notice can be used to terminate any commercial or retail shop leases in Queensland provided the term of the lease is greater than one year.

-Section 124 (1) PLA requires the Notice to Remedy Breach of Covenant to be served by the landlord on a tenant.
+The Notice to Remedy Breach of Covenant must be served by the landlord on a tenant.
 Service is usually prescribed by the notice provisions in the lease, or according to the legislation relevant to each lease.

 Time to respond

-A tenant must remedy the breach complained of within a reasonable time after service of the Notice to Remedy Breach of Covenant (section 124 (1) PLA).
+A tenant must remedy the breach complained of within a reasonable time after service of the Notice to Remedy Breach of Covenant.

 Consequences of invalidity